 What’s in a name?
 Well, in the case of elk, quite a bit — because depending on whether you’re from Europe or North America, the term “elk” can refer to one of two species from the deer family.
 In today’s article, we’ll be discussing the North American elk: Larger than a common deer, but smaller than a moose.

 While elk today are native to North America and East Asia, at one point in history their population would have ranged across much of Europe as well.
-They’re exceptionally hardy and adaptable creatures, and have been imported to Argentina and New Zealand for breeding and hunting.
+They’re exceptionally hardy and adaptable creatures and have been imported to Argentina and New Zealand for breeding and hunting.

-In this guide, we’ll be taking a close look at what makes elk meat special: What it tastes like, potential health and environmental benefits of eating elk meat, and two surefire ways to cook elk meat that will leave your taste buds in awe.
+In this guide, we’ll be taking a close look at what makes elk meat special: What it tastes like, the potential health and environmental benefits of eating elk meat, and two surefire ways to cook elk meat that will leave your taste buds in awe.
 Finally, we’ll wrap up with a list of our favorite online purveyors of elk meat, so you can get a taste of it in your own home!

 What Does Elk Meat Taste Like?

 Because most elk meat is produced from wild game animals, it’s helpful to consider the diet and feeding habits of elk in their natural habitat.
 Like cattle, elks are ruminants and natural grazers — often munching on grasses year-round.

 But like deer, elks will also browse or forage for food, supplementing their diets with tree bark in the winter or tree sprouts in the spring.

-This sort of diet, combined with the elks’ constantly on-the-go lifestyle, produces a lean and flavorful meat that is similar to beef, but also has much of the fresh flavor of grass-fed game, bison, or wild venison.
+This sort of diet, combined with the elks’ constantly on-the-go lifestyle, produces a lean and flavorful meat that is similar to beef but also has much of the fresh flavor of grass-fed game, bison, or wild venison.

 It is naturally low in fat and cholesterol, and an excellent source of protein — making it a healthy alternative to the often fattier farm-raised beef.
 Dark and coarsely grained, elk meat is regarded as being the sweetest meat in the deer family.
 It is less gamey than wild venison, and more tender than moose meat.
-Generally, it can be directly substituted for beef in any recipe — though its lower fat content means that you’ll need to be careful not to overcook it.

-Overall, elk meat is unique among red meats in that it has a clean, interesting taste and wonderfully tender texture while still being a good choice for your health.
-In fact, it compares favorably to America’s top three meats (beef, pork, and chicken), with more protein and less fat and cholesterol per serving than any of its competitors.
+It compares favorably to America’s top three meats (beef, pork, and chicken), with more protein and less fat and cholesterol per serving than any of its competitors.

 How to Cook Elk Meat